pragma-/pbot/doc/QuickStart.md

 ### Edit Registry

-PBot configuration is stored as key/value pairs grouped by sections.
-We call this the Registry.
+PBot configuration is stored in a registry of key/value pairs grouped by sections.
 See https://github.com/pragma-/pbot/blob/master/doc/Registry.md for more details.

 Now you may edit the `registry` file in your data-directory to configure PBot settings.
+Alternatively, you may override the registry entries via the command-line.

 #### Notable settings